Trex decking is a sustainable engineered wood product

 Space boards evenly with decking spacers if youre not using a proprietary securing system.
 A popular way is to make spacers by driving a framing nail midway through a small wood block.
 The nails diameter gives you an adequate gap to expansion, contraction, and water drainage.

 Take time to think about where any deck trap doors will need to be installed for understructure access.
 Why?
-When your deck is attached to your house using a ledger board, you can count on needing access to the garden hose faucet.
+When your deck is attached to your house using a ledger board, you can count on needing access to the garden hose faucet for one thing.

 When youll be butting planks together centered over a joist (also referred to splicing), rather than nailing or screwing straight down, just drill angled pilot holes first.
 Toe-nailing for screws lends incredible strength and stability.